On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: The Dirac equation of an electron with anomalous magnetic moment in the Reissner--Weyl--Nordstr o m spacetime

-We combine the results of this section into our main theorem (cf. the main result in \cite{KLTzGKN}).
-The connection of winding numbers with the usual spectroscopic notation of the Hydrogen spectrum, as outlined in section 4 of \cite{KLTzGKN}, applies to our current situation.
-This correspondence is essential for our numerical analysis in the next section.
+We now combine the results of this section into our main theorem (cf. the main result in \cite{KLTzGKN}).
+The correspondence in this problem, between the winding numbers of saddles connectors and the parameters in the usual spectroscopic notation of the hydrogen spectrum, is the same as the one outlined in section 4 of \cite{KLTzGKN}.
+This correspondence is essential for relating our saddles connectors to the standard hydrogenic orbitals obtainable for the Dirac Hamiltonian on Minkowski space with no anomalous effects included.
+It is also needed for our numerical analysis in the next section.
+As an example, the saddles connector for $k = -1$ and $N = 0$ corresponds to the $1s_{1/2}$ orbital (which we believe should also be the ground state in our problem, although this still remains to be proven).